enigmosity/learn-aws/developer-associate/exam-questions.md

 3. for read-heavy or bursty workloads, DAX provides increased throughput and potential operational cost savings by reducing the need to over-provision read capacity units.
 Especially beneficial for applications that require repeated reads for individual keys.

 - for strongly-consistent reads, a DAX cluster will pass all requests directly  to Dynamo and not cache anything
-- write-through cache, issue writes directly so that your writes are immediately reflected in the item cache
+- write-through cache, issue writes directly so that your writes are immediately reflected in the item cache.
+Write to both the data store and the data cache
-- TODO: investigate Write-through caches, side cacheing with Redis and Write Around Cache
+- client side cache with redis caches keys that the client uses to access resources.
+- write around is where you don't write to the cache when writing data to the data store

 ## Lambda

 - VPC-specific configuration information such as VPC subnets IDs and security grup IDs are required in order to enable Lambda functions to access resources within a VPC.
-- TODO: look into the $LATEST alias, $LATEST version has two ARNs associated with it, Qualified ARN and Unqualified ARN.
-What does that mean?
-[Probably start here.](https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html)
+- qualified ARN: function ARN with a reference to a specific version
+- unqualified ARN implicitly invokes the $LATEST version (and therefore publishes that version if it hasn't been already)
+- a lambda function version includes
+    - the function code and all associated dependencies
+    - the lambda runtime that invokes the function
+    - all the function settings, including environment variables
+    - an ARN to identify the specific version
-- a *Publish version* is a snapshot coy of a Lambda Function code and configuration in $LATEST version.
+- a *Publish version* is a snapshot copy of a Lambda Function code and configuration in $LATEST version.
 No configuration changes can be done to a published version and it has a unique ARN which cannot be modified.
+- $LATEST is the latest unpublished change to the lambda function, it could be the current latest published change as well.
 - best practice is to avoid using recursive Lambda functions, as it could lead to an unintended volu,e of function invocations and escalated costs.
 If you do create one, set the concurrent execution limit to Zerp to immediately throttle all invocations to the function while you update the code.
 - Lambda functions have a default timeout of 3 seconds.
 This timeout can be expanded to 900 seconds
 - default memory of 128 MB.
 CPU is allocated by AWS automatically, proportional to memory.